 This post may contain affiliate links.
 Bookings or purchases through these links generate a small commission for me at no extra cost to you.
 Thanks for your support!

-If you learn nothing else from this article, make sure you keep these three points in mind before catching the ferry from Italy to Albania.
+If you learn nothing else from this article, know this: don't arrive crazy early, bring euros in cash, and wear comfortable shoes.
+Here's what I wish I'd known before catching the ferry from Italy to Albania.

-Your booking confirmation will say the last check in is 180 minutes before departure.
-We got there even earlier at 19:30 for a 23:00 boat, which was a mistake lol.
-There isn't anything around the terminal except for a very small bar inside.
-I believe you could check in at 21:00, but I wouldn't go any later.
-People were definitely checking in later than 180 minutes prior to departure.
+Your confirmation says last check-in is 180 minutes (3 hours) before departure.
+We rocked up at 19:30 for a 23:00 boat, which was a mistake lol.
+There's nothing at the terminal but a tiny bar inside.
+I'd aim for around 21:00 and no later.
+People were definitely checking in later than the 180-minute mark.

-You're going to do a lot of standing around.
-We started boarding at 22:00, and didn't get to sit down again until we got to our cabin at midnight.
-Everyone queues and slowwwwly inches towards the customs desk, which is outside across a tarmac.
-I suggest comfy running shoes because you'll be standing on hard pavement for a couple hours.
+There's a lot of standing around.
+We started boarding at 22:00 and didn't sit down again until we reached our cabin at midnight.
+Everyone queues and slowwwwly inches toward the customs desk, which is outside across a tarmac.
+Comfy running shoes — you'll be on hard pavement for a couple of hours.

 Booking the overnight ferry from Brindisi to Vlorë